 I love that they rescue and rehabilitate their marine life but I wish they would use it more as a sanctuary and let humans look at them from afar rather than having the animals to interact with people every day.
 We could tell that the staff and our guide seemed to love marine life and seemed to believe in what they were doing, but we just don’t think sharks should have to interact with humans day in day out.

 And speaking of this, one of Islamorada Key’s top attractions is Theater of the Sea.
 It has been around since 1946 and it does have a 17 acre setting where marine life could thrive in captivity.
-While it states that a lot of their species are rescues and can never go back in the wild, they allow tourists to swim with dolphins and they have dolphin and sea lion shows.
+While it states that a lot of their species are rescued and can never go back into the wild, they allow tourists to swim with dolphins and they have dolphin and sea lion shows.
 I’m not a fan of watching sea lions jump through hoops for human pleasure.

 Most travel companies have shifted away from tours like swimming with dolphins in captivity which is the main attraction here.
 TripAdvisor stopped selling tickets to dolphin shows and captive dolphin swimming (although they still allow reviews) and Intrepid Travel among other travel companies stopped all tours that involve swimming with dolphins.